juusokasperi/42/README.md

 # My 42 projects
 ## Libft
-- Started 2024/07/31
+_Started 2024/07/31_
-- To compile main.c for testing, run compiler with -L. -lft
+- To compile main.c for testing, run `make test`
 - Everything should be functional.
 - Next up write thorough tests for the functions.
 ## Born2beroot